TerrorBite-Capaciti/MovieDatabase/README.md

 We’d love to hear your thoughts!
 Feel free to open an issue or contribute to the project.

-Crafted with ❤️ by Team MovieDatabase
+Crafted with ❤️ by Team TerrorBite

 Let me know if you’d like further refinements! 🚀